RedisLabs/redis-enterprise-k8s-docs/vault/README.md

             policies=redisenterprise-<K8S_NAMESPACE>
     ```
    > Note - replace `<AUTH_PATH>` with the path kubernetes auth is enabled in Hashicorp Vault.
 The default is "kubernetes"
-3. Create the operator's configuration in configmap called with the relevant Vault configuration:<br>
+3. Create the operator's configuration in configmap named 'operator-environment-config' with the relevant Vault configuration:<br>
    edit and save this content in a file called `operator-environment-config.yaml`<br>
    run `kubectl apply -f operator-environment-config.yaml`<br>
    see notes on the parameters below.